 Adding lime is the most common method of changing pH of the soil.
-Soil PH is a measure of a soil alkalinity or acidity.
+Soil PH is a measure of soil alkalinity or acidity.
 A pH of 7.0 is neutral.
 Anything below 7.0 is acidic, and anything above is alkaline.
 Most turfgrasses grow best with a pH of 5.5 to 6.5.
-If a soil tests lower than 5.5, it likely will benefit from added lime.
+If soil tests lower than 5.5, it likely will benefit from added lime.

 Soils can be naturally acidic but can also be acidified over time by natural leaching, the use of some nitrogen fertilizers, excessive rainfall or irrigation, and acidic water sources.
-Low pH affects microbial activity in soil, making nutrients less available to grass and other plants.
+Low pH affects microbial activity in the soil, making nutrients less available to grass and other plants.
 As a result, turf declines.
 Common symptoms of low pH include loss of color, reduced vigor and diminished ability to recover from heat and drought.

 Types of Lime

 The lime you apply to a lawn is limestone or chalk.
 The main component is calcium carbonate.
 There are several types of lime, and a good soil test should tell you which type of lime you need.

 Lime with a high calcium content is referred to as calcitic lime and has the benefit of adding calcium to the soil.
 Some limestone contains a significant amount of magnesium and is referred to as dolomitic lime.
 Dolomitic lime adds magnesium to the soil and could be used if soil tests indicate a magnesium deficiency.

 Most types of lime can be applied with a standard lawn spreader.